 Publish a Data Source

-When you are ready to make a data source available to other users, you can publish it to Tableau Server or Tableau Online.
-If the data source is in a workbook that you published to Tableau Server or Tableau Online, you can make it available by saving it, provided it’s an embedded Excel or text file.
+When you are ready to make a data source available to other users, you can publish it to Tableau Server or Tableau Cloud.
+If the data source is in a workbook that you published to Tableau Server or Tableau Cloud, you can make it available by saving it, provided it’s an embedded Excel or text file.
 For details, see Publish a Data Source on the Web.

 Note: If you haven't yet read about best practices for creating data sources and when to create an extract, see Best Practices for Published Data Sources.

 The following steps give an overview of the publishing workflow you will use regardless of the type of data or the server you publish to.
 Below these steps you can find supplemental information for authentication types and using Tableau Bridge.

 Select Server > Publish Data Source.

 If your workbook is connected to multiple data sources, select the one you want from the Publish Data Sources submenu.

-If you’re not already signed in to Tableau Server or Tableau Online, sign in now.
+If you’re not already signed in to Tableau Server or Tableau Cloud, sign in now.

 How you sign in depends on how your administrator has set up your environment.
-For information, see Sign in to Tableau Server or Online.
+For information, see Sign in to Tableau Server or Tableau Cloud.

 In the Publish Data Source dialog box, do the following: